Winchester College Guide: Reviews, Rankings, Fees And More

 The application form needs to be completed and submitted by the 5th of October.
 Then applications will be reviewed and shortlisted by the end of the month.
 Interested candidates from outside of the EEA (European Economic Area) may need a Visitor’s Visa to attend the examinations and interviews.
 Those who are offered places in the Sixth Form will require a Study Visa.

-All applications must be under 17 years of age on 31 August 2021.
+All applications must be under 17 years of age as of 31 August on the year of entry.

 Winchester College Ranking